nume-crypto/docs/key-concepts/dd-deposits-and-withdrawals.md

 > - What are trustless withdrawals?
 > - What is a mass exit scenario?

 ?> The Nume Protocol will launch as a Layer-3 on Polygon zkEVM.
-However until support for necessary precompiles is introduced, we will operate on the Polygon PoS chain starting Q3 2023.
+However until support for necessary precompiles is introduced, we will operate on the Polygon zkEVM chain starting Q3 2023.

-Users can transfer assets between Nume and Polygon PoS, depending on the desired transaction layer.
-This enables them to benefit from lower transaction fees on Nume for actions like buying or selling NFTs, with the flexibility to withdraw to Polygon PoS when transacting on that layer.
+Users can transfer assets between Nume and Polygon zkEVM, depending on the desired transaction layer.
+This enables them to benefit from lower transaction fees on Nume for actions like buying or selling NFTs, with the flexibility to withdraw to Polygon zkEVM when transacting on that layer.

 ### Terminology
-- **Deposits** - Deposits involve transferring assets from Nume to Polygon PoS (adding funds to Nume).
+- **Deposits** - Deposits involve transferring assets from Nume to Polygon zkEVM (adding funds to Nume).
-- **Withdrawal** - Withdrawals involve transferring assets from Nume to Polygon PoS (withdrawing from Nume).
+- **Withdrawal** - Withdrawals involve transferring assets from Nume to Polygon zkEVM (withdrawing from Nume).
 - **Bridging** - Bridging refers to transferring assets between different layers.

 ### ABI (Application Binary Interface)